Myopia Control

 JAIMIN PATEL, OPTOMETRIST (& DAD)

-Tom’s son (in the red wetsuit below at the age he was first diagnosed with Myopia (short sight) aged 8) was in the RED ZONE but control from the aged of 14 means he is is now stablised and heading into the AMBER ZONE.
-He will never reach the GREEN ZONE.
-No early intervention means he has a 40% greater chance of eye disease (Glaucoma and Myopic Macular Degeneration) later on in life than Jaimin’s son above.
+Tom’s son Benjamin (in the red wetsuit below at the age he was first diagnosed with Myopia aged 8) is the same age as Jaimin’s oldest son, Dylan.
+Benjamin only started myopia control from the aged of 14.
+By then he was -4.00.
+His myopia stabilised.
+Now 20, he’s still around -4.5.
+No early intervention means he has lost a few more diopter and has a 40% greater chance of eye disease (Glaucoma and Myopic Macular Degeneration) later on in life than Dylan.

 TOM GRIFFITHS, DAD